giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 ### Default certificate

-When you want to have the default server on the ingress NGINX controller support TLS you need to provide a certificate.
+When you want to have the default server on the ingress nginx controller support TLS you need to provide a certificate.
 This is configured using the flag `--default-ssl-certificate`.
 Now you can provide this value in the user values ConfigMap to force the component to be restarted with the provided certificate.
 The value of the property should be the namespace and secret name which holds the certificate content.

 ```yaml
 data: